deadlineZeus/Neon-Bison-Music-Band-Analysis/README.md

 <details open>
 <summary><strong><span style="font-size: 1.25em;">Executive Summary</span></strong></summary>

 This project presents a data-driven global concert tour strategy for Neon Bison, a fictional American rock band.
-The primary purpose is to develop a comprehensive, insight-backed plan that serves as a recommendation for the band’s organizer team to come up with strategies to consider for the upcoming world tour — offering tour them clear, actionable strategies based on audience data.
+The primary purpose is to develop a comprehensive, insight-backed plan that serves as a recommendation dedicated to the band’s `organizer team` to come up with strategies to consider for the upcoming world tour — offering them clear, actionable strategies based on audience data.

 It addresses a critical business question: `Where`, `why`, and `how` should the band tour to maximize audience reach, engagement, and profitability.
 Drawing from a structured relational database of digital music store transactions, the analysis examines customer demographics, genre preferences, and regional demand patterns.
 Automated workflows streamline data preparation, ensuring efficient handling of large datasets.